symB10S/wavefront_simulator/README.md

 A wavefront simulator for simulating wavefronts in a circuit context.
 [refer to docs](https://wavefront-simulator.readthedocs.io/en/latest/)

+Preview the `example.ipynb` here not Github to get a sneak peek!

 ## requirements

 you will require a Python installation (3.9 was used here)